CloudCoders/Design-Patterns/README.md

 - [ ] Composite:	Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

 - [ ] Extension object:	Adding functionality to a hierarchy without changing the hierarchy.
 No	No	Agile Software Development, Principles, Patterns, and Practices[21]

-- [ ] Facade:	Provide a unified interface to a set of interfaces in a subsystem.
-Facade defines a higher-level interface that makes the subsystem easier to use.

 - [ ] Flyweight:	Use sharing to support large numbers of similar objects efficiently.